 Schedule a Hair Restoration Consultation in Atlanta Today

 You don’t have to live with hair loss.
 Whether you’re just starting to see signs of thinning or have more substantial bald spots, hair restoration is possible.
-Dr. Paul Daraei offers patients at Premier Image Cosmetic and Laser Surgery multiple hair restoration options.
-To get more details on the medications and surgical options available to you, call (770) 457-6303 to book an appointment with Dr. Daraei in Atlanta, Georgia today.
+Dr. Louis DeJoseph offers patients at Premier Image Cosmetic and Laser Surgery multiple hair restoration options.
+To get more details on the medications and surgical options available to you, call (770) 457-6303 to book an appointment with Dr. Louis DeJoseph in Atlanta, Georgia today.